-A student requesting to late register for three courses will only submit one appeal form, with each course listed on the same form.
+A student requesting to late add two courses will only submit one appeal form, with each course listed on the same form.

 A student requesting to be reinstated into a course they have already dropped AND change the credit status for that course should file two appeals – one for reinstatement and one for credit status change.

 As part of the appeal submission, you will be required to upload official supporting documentation to the Student Appeal Form.